-To embed sound ethical, social and environmental policies within the Institution's procurement function Procedures are in place to ensure that consideration of environmental, social and economic issues and benefits is made, where appropriate, on a contract-by-contract basis during the planning stage utilising tools including Prioritisation, Sustainability Test, APUC's Supply Chain Code of Conduct and Sustain.
+To embed sound ethical, social and environmental policies within the Institution's procurement function and to comply with relevant Scottish, UK and EC legislation in performance of the sustainable procurement duty.

+Procedures are in place to ensure that consideration of environmental, social and economic issues and benefits is made, where appropriate, on a contract-by-contract basis during the planning stage utilising tools including Prioritisation, Sustainability Test, APUC's Supply Chain Code of Conduct and Sustain.